tideland/golib/README.md

 ### Identifier

-Identifier generation, like UUIDs or composed values.
+Identifier generation, like UUIDs (v1, v3, v4, v5) or composed values.

 ### Logger

-Flexible logging.
+Logging with different levels to different backends and powerful extensions.

 ### Loop